Jishnu-mulachan-personal/zuno/docs/README.md

 Copy and paste into Cursor / Copilot / Devin:

 ```
-Act as an expert Full-Stack developer.
-Review the architecture, PRD, and API spec in the .agent/docs/ folder for the 'Zuno' app.
+Act as an expert Flutter and Supabase developer.
+Review the architecture, PRD, and database schema in the docs/ folder for the 'Zuno' app.

-Step 1: Initialize the Python Django backend project.
+Step 1: Set up the database tables and RLS policies from docs/database_schema.md.
-Step 2: Set up the database models from .agent/docs/database_schema.md reflecting the 3-Tier memory architecture.
+Step 2: Implement the Supabase Edge Functions for daily insights and partner notifications.
-Step 3: Create the Fernet encryption utility function for journal_note and cycle_data fields.
+Step 3: Create the Fernet encryption utility in Flutter for journal_note fields.
-Step 4: Implement the privacy gate — the Django ORM must NEVER return journal_note or cycle_data to a partner query unless is_note_private = False.
+Step 4: Ensure the Flutter frontend integrates with the 3-Tier memory architecture via Edge Functions.
 ```

 ---